blondie7575/MouseII/README.md

 **Mouse Driver for Apple II computers**

 Supports the Apple //e Enhanced with a mouse card in any slot.
-Also supports Apple //c and //c+.
-May work on Apple IIgs as well.
+Also supports Apple //c and //c+